RNGDet: Road Network Graph Detection by Transformer in Aerial Images: Experimental Results and Discussions

 Graph-based approaches directly optimize the graph, thus they present much better results from the topology perspective.
 RoadTracer has a fixed step length, which makes it unable to handle some scenarios very well, especially when the agent is near road intersections.
-VecRoad is more powerful due to the use of Res2Net \cite{gao2019res2net} backbone network and flexible step size.
+VecRoad is more powerful due to the use of Res2Net \cite{gao2019res2net} backbone network and the flexible step size.
 However, VecRoad predicts vertices by finding local peaks on heatmaps, so when vertices are very close to each other, it may not be able to correctly detect them.
 Therefore, it may fail to correctly detect some precise graph structures.
-Based on the aforementioned approaches and DETR, our proposed RNGDet can directly output the coordinates of vertices, therefore RNGDet can handle more complicated situations and has more superior performance.
-In this way, RNGDet with ResNet-101 backbone has the best performance during evaluation, gaining 2-5\% improvement on almost all metrics scores compared with past state-of-the-art approaches.
+Sat2Graph presents good results on straight road detection, but it cannot handle curve roads very well, which degrades its final performance (please refer to the fourth row of Fig. \ref{fig_qualitative} as an example).
+Our proposed RNGDet can directly output the coordinates of vertices, therefore RNGDet can handle more complicated situations and has more powerful performance.
+RNGDet with ResNet-101 backbone has the best performance during evaluation, gaining 2-5\% improvement on almost all metrics scores compared with past state-of-the-art approaches.
 RNGDet with ResNet-50 backbone has a little bit inferior performance, but it still outperforms VecRoad except APLS.
 RNGDet with ResNet-34 backbone presents unsatisfactory results, which may be caused by the shallow backbone network and FPN segmentation heads.